Renting a car can be expensive. So, if you’re looking for an affordable way to get around town, peer-to-peer car rental may be just what you need.

 Many personal policies are now being written to exclude peer-to-peer car-sharing from coverage.

-Who are the main players in peer-to-peer car sharing?
+Who are the leading players in peer-to-peer car sharing?

 How does insurance work for Turo and Getaround?

-Peer-to-peer car sharing allows you to rent another person’s vehicle, typically when the owner wouldn’t use the car much.
+Peer-to-peer car sharing allows you to rent another person’s vehicle, typically when the owner doesn’t use the car much.

 Or perhaps you are a car owner who would like to rent your vehicle to others.
 For example, instead of parking your car at the airport for a week while away on a trip, you can rent it to someone while you’re gone.

 While the business model is simple, the industry is not without complications.
 For example, car sharing raises some important questions about insurance.
-Some car-sharing networks’ fine print states that your personal auto policy will serve as the primary source for paying claims.
+Some car-sharing networks’ fine print states that your personal auto policy will be the primary source for paying claims.

 This is risky for the car owner because most personal policies typically exclude vehicles from coverage when used for rental or car-sharing purposes.